 I never had expected to gain any benefits.
 I was content to have a limited monthly salary not exceeding the rent of only one room without other accommodations.

-I wrought so close to the decision making circles, sharing a strong position alone for the first years of the independence and (with only a one hand numbers of activists) later to close the Sudanese dictatorial military regime's embassy in Asmara.
+I wrought so close to the decision making circles, in the ruling party's central office, holding a strong position alone for the first years of the independence and sharing (with only a one handful numbers of activists) later to close the Sudanese dictatorial military religious regime's embassy in Asmara.